apache/streampipes-extensions/streampipes-processors-transformation-jvm/src/main/resources/org.apache.streampipes.processors.transformation.jvm.stringoperator.counter/documentation.md

 ## Description

-This processor monitors a boolean value and counts how often the value of the boolean changes.
+This processor monitors a string field and counts how often the value of the string changes.
+Hereby, a change is characterized by the value of the field before and the value after the change, combined forming a pair.
+The processor keeps track of the counter for each pair.
-A user can configure whether the changes from FALSE to TRUE, TRUE to FALSE, or BOTH changes should be counted.

 ***

 ## Required input

-A boolean value is required in the data stream and can be selected with the field mapping.
+A string field is required in the data stream and can be selected with the field mapping.

-### Boolean Field
+### String Field

-The boolean value to be monitored.
+The string field to be monitored.

 ***

 ## Configuration

-A user can configure whether the changes from TRUE to FALSE, FALSE to TRUE, or all changes of the boolean value should be counted.

-### Flank parameter

-Either:
-* TRUE -> FALSE: Increase counter on a true followed by a false
-* FALSE -> TRUE: Increase counter on a false followed by a true
-* BOTH: Increas counter on each change of the boolean value on two consecutive events
+(no further configuration required)

 ## Output
+The following three fields are appended to the event:

-Adds an additional numerical field with the current count value to the event.
-Events are just emitted when the counter changes.
+* [counter] numerical field with the current count value for the given value pair
-Runtime Name: countField
+* [change_from] the value of the string before the change
+* [change_to] the value of the string after the change

+The event is emitted whenever the value of the string field changes.